UCLA Jonsson’s World-Renowned Mesothelioma Program

 Situated in the heart of Los Angeles is UCLA Jonsson Comprehensive Cancer Center, which U.S. News & World Report rates as the “Best Medical Center” in the western United States as well as one of the nation’s best three hospitals.

-As this University of California Los Angeles (UCLA) hospital is part of the University of California family, doctors and patients alike have direct access to a world-class medical center and research and teaching university, including state-of-the-art facilities, tools and equipment.
+As this University of California Los Angeles hospital is part of the University of California family, doctors and patients alike have direct access to a world-class medical center and research and teaching university, including state-of-the-art facilities, tools and equipment.

-Through the Thoracic Oncology Program and the Division of Cardiac and Thoracic Surgery within UCLA’s World-renowned Lung Cancer Program, patients with mesothelioma, lung cancer and related thoracic malignancies are provided a team of specialists and support staff that collaborates to evaluate each patient’s case and develop a personalized treatment plan to deliver the best treatment possible.
-Among the members who treat mesothelioma are:
+Through the Thoracic Oncology Program and the Division of Cardiac and Thoracic Surgery within UCLA’s world-renowned Lung Cancer Program, patients with mesothelioma, lung cancer and related thoracic malignancies are provided a team of specialists and support staff that collaborates to evaluate each patient’s case and develop a personalized treatment plan to deliver the best treatment possible.

 In terms of treatment options for lung cancer and mesothelioma, patients have direct access to a wide array of services and programs, including surgical procedures, chemotherapy/targeted therapy, radiation therapy, clinical trials and the Thoracic Oncology Program tumor board and clinic.

 Research and Clinical Excellence at UCLA Cancer Center